 I began my academic career by receiving my B.S. degree in physics from Bilkent University in Turkey, and my master’s degree from Texas Tech University.
 I obtained my Ph.D. degree in Astrophysics from the University of Minnesota-Twin Cities.
 After three-year postdoctoral research at the University of Arizona, I became an NSF & KICP Fellow at the University of Chicago.
 I use both large photometric surveys from ground-based and space telescopes in order to discover and characterize the smallest and faintest galaxies in the universe, and the role of dark matter in their formation.
 My research sometimes takes me to cool observatories like Maunakea Observatories, Las Campanas Observatory, and Cerro Tololo Inter-American Observatory.

-While contributing to my field through research, I actively serve on many organizations (e.g., American Astronomical Society, Tucson Women in Astronomy, and many more) to improve the climate for women and other minorities; and I give back to the community through impactful educational media programs intended to show that science can be both enjoyable and reachable for anyone, especially for women and other marginalized groups.
+While contributing to my field through research, I actively serve on many organizations (e.g., American Astronomical Society, American Association for the Advancement of Science, and many more) to improve the climate for women and other minorities; and I give back to the community through impactful educational media programs intended to show that science can be both enjoyable and reachable for anyone, especially for women and other marginalized groups.